 CELIAC DISEASE OVERVIEW

 Celiac disease is a condition that causes a variety of symptoms like diarrhea, weight loss, bloating, stomach pain, and a lack of appetite.
 These symptoms occur because the immune system responds abnormally to a protein found in certain foods, like wheat, rye, barley, and prepared foods (table 1).
 These proteins are called gluten.
-Celiac disease is also known as gluten-sensitive enteropathy (pronounced "enter-AH-pathy"), celiac sprue, and nontropical sprue.
+Celiac disease is also known as gluten-sensitive enteropathy (pronounced "enter-AH-pathy"), celiac sprue, and nontropical sprue, all terms that identify the injury to the lining of the small intestine.

-Although celiac disease cannot be cured, avoiding foods that contain gluten usually reverses the damage to the intestinal lining and stops associated symptoms, like diarrhea.
+Although celiac disease cannot be cured, strict avoidance of foods that contain gluten usually reverses the damage to the intestinal lining and stops associated symptoms, like diarrhea.

 Celiac disease in adults is discussed separately.
 (See "Patient information: Celiac disease in adults (Beyond the Basics)".)